EraldyHq/kubee/charts/whoami/README.md

 # Kubee Whoami Chart

-`Whoami` is an `app` that permits to debug and test traefik.
+`Whoami` is a [Kubee App Chart](https://github.com/EraldyHq/kubee/blob/main/docs/site/app-chart.md) that installs an `app` that permits to debug and test traefik.
 It will print the HTTP request.

 ## Features